atmikapai13/textmenot/README.md

-# React + TypeScript + Vite
+# He'll Text Me Not
-Silly web app to test whether your dating app crush is compatible over text or ghosting you.
+Silly web app to test whether your crush is compatible with you over text or ghosting you.

+Only supports WhatsApp transcripts right now.